Making Use of Payer Contracts and Fee Schedules

 • Accurate: Ensure that your model produces correct values and that you are grouping codes correctly.

-• Actionable: A successful model should generate valuable insights that show you what needs to be addressed.
+• Actionable: A successful model should generate valuable insights that show you what needs insurance companies or specific services to be addressed.

 Are your prices optimized?

 The most common pricing methodology is % of Medicare - but is that really the best way?
 Medicare is traditionally a lower fee schedule, meaning you are likely taking a lower fee schedule and doing a higher markup than is necessary.
-Plus, some commercial payers may have rates that are higher than 150% or 200% of your Medicare rate, which means that you might be leaving money on the table by setting prices at that fixed rate.
-To help, Rivet can perform a pricing optimization report that looks across all fee schedules for the highest rate associated with that fee schedule.
-We’ll then tell you what a good buffer price would be for that CPT code and help you be strategic in how you are pricing.
-In addition, we’ll perform a small markup above the highest reimbursement rate to reduce the amount of contractual adjustments.
-Overall, this report will tell you if your prices are below any fee schedule (triggering lesser-of clause) and help you set your charge with a strategic defensible methodology.
+Plus, some commercial payers may have higher rates, 150% or 200% above of your Medicare rate.
+You might be leaving money on the table by setting prices at that fixed rate.

 Once you have compiled your payer contracts, put them to work.
 Understanding what they entail can make a difference in all aspects of your practice, from accounts receivable to patient satisfaction.
 Plus, recognizing the good and the bad in your contracts will empower you to make more informed decisions, building a strong foundation for success at your practice.